videolan/x265/doc/reST/cli.rst

 .. option:: --colormatrix <integer|string>

 	Specify color matrix setting i.e set the matrix coefficients used in deriving the luma and chroma.
-Default undefined
+Default undefined (not signaled)

 	0. GBR
 	1. bt709